-Desert National Wildlife Range, administered by the U.S. Fish and Wildlife Service, forms the northern boundary of the Las Vegas Valley (map).
-The Wildlife Range stretches for some 59 miles northward from town and is about 50 miles wide.
+Desert National Wildlife Refuge, administered by the U.S. Fish and Wildlife Service, forms the northern boundary of the Las Vegas Valley (map).
+The Wildlife Refuge stretches for some 59 miles northward from town and is about 50 miles wide.
 Encompassing 6 mountain ranges and 2,200 square miles of land, this is the largest wildlife refuge in the lower 48 states.
-About half of the Wildlife Range (1,320 square miles) is used by the U.S. Air Force and generally is off limits to public access.
+About half of the Wildlife Refuge (1,320 square miles) is used by the U.S. Air Force and generally is off limits to public access.
 Despite the closure, the public portion (about 1,000 square miles; 59 miles by about 22 miles; 3 entire mountain ranges) is a vast amount of land that is entirely wild and open to hiking.
-There are only two dirt roads and two picnic areas in the Wildlife Range, and much of the land is managed as a wildness area.
+There are only two main dirt roads and one campground on the Wildlife Refuge, and much of the land is managed as a wildness area.

-The primary purpose of the Wildlife Range is to protect desert bighorn sheep.
+The primary purpose of the Wildlife Refuge is to protect desert bighorn sheep.
 Wildlife Managers actively enhance bighorn habitat, largely by constructing or improving year-round water sources.
 These activities also benefit other wildlife such as mule deer, mountain lions, and many species of birds.
-Managing portions of the Wildlife Range as if it were designated wilderness area further protects wildlife habitat.
+Managing portions of the Wildlife Refuge as if it were designated wilderness area further protects wildlife habitat.

-Recreational activities on the Wildlife Range primarily are orientated towards bird watching, off-highway driving, sightseeing, hiking, and a little deer and sheep hunting.
+Recreational activities on the Wildlife Refuge primarily are orientated towards bird watching, off-highway driving, sightseeing, hiking, and a little deer and sheep hunting.

-For More Information on Getting to the Desert National Wildlife Range, Hours of Operation, Entrance Fees, Camping, Hiking Permits, Precautions, Rules and Regulations, and Links to More Information, visit my Desert National Wildlife Range Overview Page or the official government website.
+For More Information on Getting to the Desert National Wildlife Refuge, Hours of Operation, Entrance Fees, Camping, Hiking Permits, Precautions, Rules and Regulations, and Links to More Information, visit my Desert National Wildlife Refuge Overview Page or the official government website.